ideafold/ideafold.github.com/_posts/2013-07-06-the-chat-bot-system-xianzhi.md

 ---
 layout: post
-title: "The chat bot system: XianZhi"
+title: "The chat bot system: Xiaohuoban"
 description: ""
 category:
 tags: [chat bog, xianzhi, deepqa]
 ---
 {% include JB/setup %}

-### 系统构成:
+### The system architecture:
-&nbsp;&nbsp;整个大系统由逻辑系统和数据两部分构成。<br>
+&nbsp;&nbsp;The big system consists of a logic system and a data processing system. <br>

-&nbsp;&nbsp;逻辑系统由三个子系统构成：mobile-end app, web logic processing system, chat-bot server system. 其中，chat-bot server比较复杂，再划分为四个子系统：chat-bot logic server system, searching server system, input智能提示子系统. 更多信息请参考[Equip Chatbot with knowledge-rich mind.doc](https://github.com/ideafold/ideafold.github.com/blob/master/assets/Equip%20Chatbot%20with%20knowledge-rich%20mind.doc?raw=true)<br>
+&nbsp;&nbsp;The logic system consists the following three subsystems: mobile-end app, web logic processing system, chat-bot server system.
+However, the chat-bot server is somehow complex, so it should be splited into the following four subsystems: chat-bot logic server system, searching server system, input suggestions system.
+More information can be found here [Equip Chatbot with knowledge-rich mind.doc](https://github.com/ideafold/ideafold.github.com/blob/master/assets/Equip%20Chatbot%20with%20knowledge-rich%20mind.doc?raw=true)<br>

-&nbsp;&nbsp;数据系统中有一个在线系统和两个离线系统. 离线系统包括爬虫系统, 数据预处理系统, 而在线数据系统服务于广告主和内容生产商(注意这两个可以是同一个人)。
+&nbsp;&nbsp;Data processing system includes one online system and two offline systems.
+Crawler system and the data preprocess system belong to the offline systems, and the online system service the advertisers and content producers.

-### 开发进度
+### Development milestores

-1. **逻辑系统.**
+1. **The logic system.**
-- mobile-end app: 70%
+- mobile-end app: 95% `(Beta version will be released in those days!!, please pay attention)`
-- web logic processing system: 70%
+- web logic processing system: 100%
-- chat-bot logic server system: 70%
+- chat-bot logic server system: 100% (but data is under cleaning)
-- searching server system: 80%
+- searching server system: 100%
-- input智能提示子系统: 0%
+- input suggestions system: 100%

-2. **数据系统.**
+2. **The data processing system.**
-- 在线数据系统: 0%
+- The online data collecting system: 0%
-- 爬虫系统: 初级版本的爬虫已经上线。每天可以收获到15w有效数据items。
+- Crawler system: Beta version had been online
-- 数据预处理系统: 60%
+- Offline data preprocess system: 80%

-### 任务分工
+### Team compostion

-&nbsp;&nbsp;除了mobile-end app是请一个研究生一年级的同学开发的(需要支付salary)，其余工作目前都是由andy feng完成。
+&nbsp;&nbsp;Andy Feng is main developer and investor, besides some optimizing work on mobile-end app was undertook by a grade one postgraduate classmate (needing to pay salary).

 <br>
 <br>